UnlockedLab/unlockphilly/README.md

   and [Mapquest](http://developer.mapquest.com/) to get the necessary API keys.
 * Run `make install` from the root of the project to install all of the necessary Gem dependencies.
-* Run `make load-station-data` to load all stations into MongoDB and give a result saying how many stations were loaded.
+* Run `make load-data` to load all stations into MongoDB and give a result saying how many stations were loaded.
 * Run `foreman start`.
 This will start a local instance of the application running at [http://localhost:5000](http://localhost:5000).